eliot-org/eliot-experiment-builder/README.md

 Possible Future Developments
 ---
 - Survey Builder - create surveys using a graphical interface rather than writing a JSON file
-- Conditions/Loops - display pages conditionally or in loops
+- Conditions - display pages conditionally
 - Page Customizability - dont like the default theme?
 Change pages to your liking with HTML and CSS
 - New Stimuli